 Growing grapes is a wonderful way to introduce fresh fruit to your home or provide your own wine-making supplies.
 Whatever your motivation, the goal is to get a large crop of grapes and the best way to ensure this is to learn how to thin grapes.
 Studies show that yields are highest when both grape cluster thinning and berry thinning of grapes are applied along with Gibberlin acid.
 The home gardener will likely not use the Gibberlin and can get the largest crop from simply cluster thinning.
-However a two prong approach allows for the largest, fullest clusters and produces the biggest individual fruits even though total gross yield may be affected.
+However, a two-prong approach allows for the largest, fullest clusters and produces the biggest individual fruits even though total gross yield may be affected.

 How to Thin Grapes